VSrihariMoorthy/EHR-system-over-Blockchain-HealthVault-CuratedEHRs/README.md

 ---

-## About this repo
+## More about this repo

 BTech Final Year Project - CCE2020

-This repository contains curated Electronic Health Records (EHRs) used to test and validate the system proposed in the paper above.
 Records were curated using data sourced from MIMIC-III and populated to reflect the range of medical data types the system is designed to handle.

 Main implementation repository, which carries the **same citation requirement**: https://github.com/VSrihariMoorthy/EHR-system-over-Blockchain-HealthVault